A blazing sun that never sets.

 Path To Exile - our main spot removal.
 In a pinch, it can also be used on our own creature for fetching a plains to complete the lands for Emeria.
 Play 4 copies.

-Blessed Alliance - this is seen in a few lists, it has flexibility both as lifegain and removal.
+Blessed Alliance - seen in a few lists, it has flexibility both as lifegain and removal.
 Play 0-1 copy.

 Supreme Verdict - uncounterable board wipe.
 Although be careful when there are plenty of Humans deck in the meta, as Meddling Mage can ruin your plans if you run 3 verdicts.
 It is better to run 2 verdicts together with one of something else.

 Wrath of God - diversify your board wipes.
 Particularly good against Elves, as it shuts down the regenerate ability of Ezuri, Renegade Leader.
 Play 0-1 copy.

 Cleansing Nova - diversify your board wipes.
 Costs 5, but has the added utility of being able to remove sideboard cards that the opponent might bring in game 2, like Leyline of the Void, Rest in Peace, and Ensnaring Bridge.
 Play 0-1 copy.